kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 To use the quick action, tap the Weather Monitor quick action button to toggle it on or off.

 ## Accuracy
-The weather prediction is a best guess using available sensor data, and may not be accurate.
-If Trail Sense says it is going to be clear but you see what appears to be storm clouds rolling in, trust your instincts - some times storms roll in with gradual changes in pressure.
+The weather prediction is a best guess using available sensor data and may not be accurate.
+If Trail Sense says it is going to be clear but you see what appears to be storm clouds rolling in, trust your instincts - sometimes storms roll in with gradual changes in pressure.
 Seek shelter if you sense a storm approaching, regardless of Trail Sense's prediction.

-Climate normals (historic temperatures) are based on the 30 year average of the historic data, and indicate what the weather usually is.
-The actual values may differ for a variety of reasons, but should remain fairly close to the historic values.
+Climate normals (historic temperatures) are based on the 30-year average of the historic data and indicate what the weather usually is.
+The actual values may differ for a variety of reasons but should remain fairly close to the historic values.
 Large differences are normally due to a storm or other weather event.

-Historic temperatures are estimated using a custom 30 year "climate normal" model derived from the NASA Global Modeling and Assimilation Office - MERRA-2 data (1991 - 2020).
+Historic temperatures are estimated using a custom 30-year "climate normal" model derived from the NASA Global Modeling and Assimilation Office - MERRA-2 data (1991 - 2020).